yawut/ProgrammingOnTheU/tutorial/Chapter 4.md

         break;
     }
 }
-// ...
 if (vpad_fatal) break;
 ```
-Remember that this is inside the if-check from before, so we can assume that something has gone wrong.
+`VPADRead` doesn't always succeed, so it's important to check if anything went wrong.
 We switch over all the known error codes, and handle each appropriately:
+ - `VPAD_READ_SUCCESS` means all is well, and we can go on to check our `VPADStatus` buffers.
  - `VPAD_READ_NO_SAMPLES` occurs when the console didn't receive any new data between this call to `VPADRead` and our last one.
 Keep in mind the Gamepad is connected wirelessly, so there's a polling rate and bandwidth limits under the hood - therefore it's entirely possible to check too fast.
 As you'd guess, this error code comes up all the time, and is nothing to worry about.
 Here we just `continue` to do loop around again without any consequence - more data will come through eventually.
- - `VPAD_READ_INVALID_CONTROLLER` TODO idk what this actually means, I assume missing gamepad?
+ - `VPAD_READ_INVALID_CONTROLLER` means there was something wrong with the controller assosciated with the channel we picked - either there's no controller there, or it's off, or the channel number was wrong.
+Since we're only reading channel 0, the only conclusion we can come to is that the Gamepad is off or disconnected.

 Finally, we drop in a `default` case just in case there's error conditions that we don't know about yet.
 Then we check if there was any fatal errors; before breaking the loop to quit the app if there was - while we don't have to do this, there's not much point for a button tester to keep running if the Gamepad isn't gonna work!